MuseApplications/MyFunGame/storyboard/dialog-narration.md

 ## Scene 7 Epilogue

-### Panel 7.1 J'acqueline, Rai, and Maria Rosa sipping drinks on a veranda on a tropic island
+### Panel 7.1 J'acqueline, Rai, and Mia sipping drinks on a veranda on a tropic island
 *The End*